Leslie Armour

 Leslie Armour (9 March 1931 – 1 November 2014) was a Canadian-born philosopher and writer on social economics.
-He is the father of the cellist and impresario Julian Armour.
+He was the father of the cellist and impresario Julian Armour.

 Academic career

 Armour completed a BA at the University of British Columbia in 1952 and a PhD at the University of London in 1956.
 At the time of his death, he was a fellow of the Royal Society of Canada and a Research Professor of Philosophy at the Dominican University College, Ottawa, Adjunct Professor of Philosophical Theology at St. Paul University, and Emeritus Professor of Philosophy at the University of Ottawa.
 He taught at universities in Montana, California, and Ohio.
 From 2004 to 2010, he was editor of the International Journal of Social Economics.
 His major areas of research included metaphysics, epistemology, philosophy, the philosophical underpinnings of economics and "he is a pioneer in publishing early Canadian philosophy and has philosophical publications in metaphysics, religion, law, politics and economics".
 Armour has contributed significantly to the interdisciplinary school of Canadian Studies.

 He authored nine books (three with co-authors), more than seventy chapters in books and a hundred articles in scholarly journals.
 He was a frequent speaker at conferences on economics, religious studies and French and German philosophy.
 There is a bibliography to 2001 and extensive commentaries on Armour's work in William Sweet's Idealism, Metaphysics, and Community.